-EME 116 Emergency Medical Technician Refresher Course (1.5)
+EME 116 Emergency Medical Technician Refresher Course (1.5) 11/2 hour lecture

-Prerequisite: Possess a valid current EMT-B, EMT-II or EMT-P certificate, or have possessed one within the last four years
+Prerequisite: Possess a valid current EMT-B, EMT-II or EMT-P certificate, or have possessed one within the last two years

 Review of basic EMT material and update of new material and techniques.
 Meets State of California requirements for EMT-B recertification continuing education units.
 An Optional NREMT-B Recertification Exam available the day after the class ends.